Our Staff

 • Jim is the Founder of CPRL and Simon H. Rifkind Professor of Law at Columbia Law School.
 Before founding CPRL, from 2006 to 2009, he served as the Chief Accountability Officer at the New York City Department of Education where he created and led the Division of Accountability and Achievement Resources.
 Jim joined the Columbia law faculty in 1985.
 He was Assistant Counsel at the NAACP Legal Defense and Educational Fund from 1979 to 1985, where he specialized in school desegregation litigation.
 Prior to that he served as a law clerk to Judge Carl McGowan of the U.S. Court of Appeals for the District of Columbia Circuit from 1977 to 1978, and to Justice John Paul Stevens of the U.S. Supreme Court from 1978 to 1979.
 Jim earned his BA from Yale University and his JD from Stanford University.

-• Grace McCarty is an Associate Director of Research Strategy and Policy at CPRL.
-At CPRL, Grace has supported domestic and international nonprofits to drive continuous improvement in areas such as teacher retention and curriculum quality.
+• Grace McCarty is a Director of Research Strategy and Policy at CPRL.
+At CPRL, Grace has supported a number of research efforts focused on high-quality instructional materials and aligned professional learning, high-dosage tutoring, and school-family partnerships.
+Grace has deep experience facilitating meaningful interactions within diverse stakeholder groups, sharing knowledge on effective practices, supporting peer-to-peer problem solving, and crafting strategic plans and measurement approaches together with partners.
+Grace has supported domestic and international nonprofits, state departments of education, school districts, and philanthropies.
+Her published research includes Staying the Course, a study of Delaware’s implementation of high quality instructional material, and Curriculum-Based Professional Learning: The State of the Field.
 Prior to joining CPRL, Grace wrote conceptual mathematics curricula for a network of 40+ schools, and coached novice teachers on pedagogical practice.
 She began her career as a special education teacher in Bedford-Stuyvesant, Brooklyn.
-Grace earned her JD from New York University School of Law, and holds an MS in Childhood Education/Special Education from Touro College as well as a BA from Columbia University.
+Grace earned her J.D. from New York University School of Law, and holds an M.S. in childhood education/special education from Touro College and a B.A. from Columbia University.

-• Elizabeth Chu is the Executive Director of CPRL and a lecturer of law at Columbia Law School.
-At CPRL, her focus is on readying graduate students and clients to use Evolutionary Learning to enhance the education sector’s capacity to improve and serve all children, particularly those who are traditionally underserved.
-Before joining CPRL, Elizabeth was an Assistant Professor of Practice at Relay Graduate School of Education, where she taught general pedagogy courses, designed and managed internal data collection systems, and performed research on school discipline, teacher preparation, and social-emotional learning.
-Elizabeth began her work in education as a middle and high school English teacher in the South Bronx.
-Liz earned her PhD from Columbia University in educational policy.
-She also has an MS from Pace University in teaching secondary English and a BA from Yale University in English language arts and literature.
+Before joining CPRL, Liz was an Assistant Professor of Practice at Relay Graduate School of Education, where she taught general pedagogy courses, designed and managed internal data collection systems, and performed research on school discipline, teacher preparation, and social-emotional learning.
+Liz began her career in education as a middle and high school English teacher in the South Bronx.
+She earned her Ph.D. in education policy from Columbia University, an M.S. in teaching secondary English from Pace University, and a B.A. in English language arts and literature from Yale University.

 • Elizabeth is a Director of Legal Strategy and Policy at CPRL.
-At CPRL, she provides legal and policy analysis and has led consulting projects related to educational equity, school integration, and student mobility.
-Prior to joining CPRL she worked as an attorney for national public interest and civil rights organizations on issues ranging from voting rights to capital defense.
-Early in her professional career, she was a newspaper reporter, covering education, crime, and government, among other topics.
-She has served on public school leadership teams as a parent representative and worked on curriculum issues.
-Elizabeth earned her JD from Columbia Law School and her BA from the University of North Carolina, Chapel Hill.
+At CPRL, she provides legal and policy analysis and research and has led projects related to educational equity, school integration, school boards, and student mobility.
+Elizabeth has supported school districts with the design and implementation of school performance frameworks to support school improvement and enhancing the effectiveness of external school partners working in early literacy.
+Prior to joining CPRL, she worked as an attorney for national public interest and civil rights organizations on issues ranging from voting rights to capital defense.
+Early in her professional career, she was a newspaper reporter, covering education, crime, and government.
+She has served on public school leadership teams as a parent representative.
+Elizabeth earned her J.D. from Columbia Law School and her B.A. from the University of North Carolina, Chapel Hill.

 • Clarissa is an Evolutionary Learning Associate at CPRL.
 She assists directors in external research and consulting projects in the P-12 education sector by setting up and participating in project management structures and collaborating with fellow CPRL staff to ensure the submission of high-quality deliverables to external clients.
 Prior to joining CPRL, Clarissa worked in various academic settings, supporting students from elementary school to college.
 She also taught middle-school English in Houston, Texas for four years, serving half of those years as a grade-level chair.
 She earned an MA in Education Policy from Teachers College, Columbia University, and a BA from the University of Texas in Rhetoric & Writing.